openitu/STL/src/wmc_tool/README.md

 ### Mac OS X system

-To build the project on OS X patforms for both, ARM and Intel architectures, invoke the following commands from the top-level directory containing the file `CMakeLists.txt`:
+To build the project on OS X platforms for both, ARM and Intel architectures, invoke the following commands from the top-level directory containing the file `CMakeLists.txt`:

 ```
 mkdir build